wmathurin/SalesforceMobileSDK-Package/sfdx/README.md

 list available Mobile SDK templates to create a hybrid mobile application

 USAGE
-  $ sf mobilesdk hybrid listtemplates
+  $ sf mobilesdk hybrid listtemplates [-S <value>] [-D] [-j]

+FLAGS
+  -D, --doc                     include verbose documentation from template.json
+                                files
+  -S, --templatesource=<value>  git repo URL (optionally with #branch) or local
+                                path to a templates suite (root must contain templates.json)
+  -j, --json                    output response in JSON format

 DESCRIPTION
   list available Mobile SDK templates to create a hybrid mobile application

   This command displays the list of available Mobile SDK templates.
 You can copy repo paths from the output for use with the createwithtemplate command.
+Use --templatesource to specify a custom template repository or leave blank to use the default template repository.
+Use --doc to include detailed metadata from template.json files (displayName, description, useCase, features, complexity).
+  Use --json to output the response in JSON format.

 ```